Powerhouse Hobbs: Various feuds (2022–2025)

 At Full Gear in November 2022, Hobbs faced Samoa Joe and Wardlow in a three-way dance for the AEW TNT Championship that was won by Samoa Joe.
 In March 2023, Hobbs won a Face of the Revolution ladder match, giving him a shot at the TNT Championship.
 On the following episode of Dynamite, Hobbs (with assistance from Q. T. Marshall) defeated Wardlow in a falls count anywhere match to win the TNT Championship.
-Hobbs subsequently jointed Marshall's "QTV" stable.
-On the April 19, 2023 episode of Dynamite, Wardlow defeated Hobbs to regain the title.
+Hobbs subsequently joined Marshall's "QTV" stable.
+On the April 19, 2023 episode of Dynamite, Wardlow defeated Hobbs to regain the TNT Championship.
 In July 2023, Hobbs left QTV.

 In July 2023, Hobbs competed in the Owen Hart Foundation Tournament, defeating Dustin Rhodes in the quarter-finals before losing to Ricky Starks in the semi-finals of the tournament.
 At All Out in September 2023, Hobbs lost to Miro.
 In October 2023, Hobbs joined the Don Callis Family, attacking Chris Jericho and Kenny Omega.
 In November 2023, the Don Callis Family (Hobbs, Konosuke Takeshita, and Kyle Fletcher) and Brian Cage lost to Jericho, Omega, Kota Ibushi, and Paul Wight in a street fight.
 At Worlds End the following month, Hobbs, Takeshita, Big Bill and Ricky Starks lost to Jericho, Darby Allin, Sammy Guevara, and Sting.
 On the April 24, 2024 episode of Dynamite, Hobbs unsuccessfully challenged Jon Moxley for the IWGP World Heavyweight Championship.
 Hobbs sustained a knee injury during the match that required surgery.

-On the November 6, 2024, episode of Dynamite, Hobbs returned as the mystery partner for Ricochet, defeating Konosuke Takeshita and Kyle Fletcher, turning face and ending his tenure with the Don Callis Family.
+On the November 6, 2024, episode of Dynamite, Hobbs returned as a mystery partner for Ricochet, defeating Konosuke Takeshita and Kyle Fletcher, turning face and ending his tenure with the Don Callis Family.
 On December 28 at Worlds End, Hobbs unsuccessfully challenged Takeshita for the AEW International Championship.
 On the January 8, 2025 episode of Dynamite, Hobbs won a Casino Gauntlet match to earn a match against Jon Moxley for the AEW World Championship, but failed to win the title the following week at Dynamite: Maximum Carnage.
 After losing to Moxley, Hobbs began a feud with Big Bill of The Learning Tree.
-On the February 19 episode of Dynamite, Hobbs defeated Bill in a Street Fight.
+On the February 19 episode of Dynamite, Hobbs defeated Bill in a street fight.